 Just keep your design legal and in arguably good taste, and you should be covered here.

 The EU protections of registered designs last 5 years and can be extended up to 25.
 However, fashion moves so quickly that EC Reg.
 6/2002 now grants 3 years of immediate design protections to aesthetically new, lawful, and individual character possessing designs without that formal registration process.

 If you’re worried that you won’t benefit from these protections because you live outside of the EU, don’t be.
 Since fashion is global, so are these protections.

 Protect Your Fashion Brand from Day 1

 Fashion moves so quickly that designs can be trendy today and forgotten tomorrow.
 Always carefully evaluate whether or not it’s worth taking the time to officially register for clothing design protections.

 Usually, it’s best to test designs on the market during the 12-month grace period before making that jump.
 Sometimes, it may be worth it to just rely on unregistered design protection to guard against intellectual property theft.

-However, before you even begin prototyping your products, it’s important to find a manufacturer for your brand who you can trust.
-Do your homework, and if you vet your factory carefully from the start, you’ll be able to breathe easier knowing that you have both a trustworthy partner and the protection of international intellectual property law on your side.
+However, before you even begin making samples of your products, it’s important to find a manufacturer for your brand who you can trust.
+Do your homework, and if you vet your clothing factory carefully from the start, you’ll be able to breathe easier knowing that you have both a trustworthy partner and the protection of international intellectual property law on your side.